webcomics-general/webtoon-processing/README.md

 ```

 To uninstall, delete the directory containing the package `webtoon_processing`, and optionally delete the directory containing your Python virtual environment, if you are using one.

+## Note

+[gallery-dl](https://github.com/mikf/gallery-dl) is another command-line Python program that can be used instead of Webtoon Downloader to download the chapters of webcomics hosted on Webtoon.
+It supports many other image hosting sites too.

+I have heard very good things about it, however I have never used it myself, and I have programmed Webtoon Processing to work on the output of Webtoon Downloader before I became aware of gallery-dl.
+I have never tried using Webtoon Processing on the output of gallery-dl, but it should work the same.